 For many children, going back to school is an exciting time.
 Friends are reunited after a long summer and the prospects of the fun activities that the new school year beholds brings joy and enthusiasm.
+Many children will have had the joy of playing all summer long watching a video for children or two on youtube with their friends.

 However, for those living below the poverty line, the idea of going back to school is not one that brings joy but one that often brings worry.